3-Night Inca Trail Trek

 The zone of Machu Picchu has a humid and warmer climate since it is located at a lower altitude on the east side of Andes.
 The average temperatures at Machu Picchu are between 73°F and 77°F (23°C to 25°C), with the minimum temperature around 64°F (18°C).
 The region of Cuzco has only two seasons: a wet season and a dry season.
 The wet season starts in November and ends in March.
 During this time, it rains almost every day for three or four hours, but also there are several sunny days.
 The dry season begins around March and lasts until October.
 June and July are the coldest months.
 Paradoxically at noon the temperatures can reach 77°F (23 °C), the annual highest temperature.

-Call us on to start planning your holiday to 3-Night Inca Trail Trek or take a look at our itineraries to Peru
+Call us on 858 345 1763 to start planning your vacation to 3-Night Inca Trail Trek or take a look at our itineraries to Peru

 The 3-night Inca Trail takes hikers through spectacular mountain scenery past countless archaeological sites to Machu Picchu.
 One of the world’s great hiking routes, the 25-mile trek is considered by many to be the quintessential Peruvian experience.